-In early September, Helio will issue 2,054,000 shares at \$0.05 to settle an aggregate amount of \$102,700 owed to management and directors.
-In addition, the Company proposes to settle an amount of \$480,000 owing to Plinian Capital, the Operator of the SMP project, by issuing 9,600,000 shares to Plinian at \$0.05.
-The issuance of shares to Plinian requires disinterested shareholder approval, and the Company will seek such approval at the September 23, 2016 Annual and Special General Meeting.
+Subsequent to the period end, the Company settled an amount of \$480,000 owing to Plinian Capital, the Operator of the SMP project, by issuing 9,600,000 shares to Plinian at \$0.05.
+The issuance of shares to Plinian required disinterested shareholder approval, which the Company obtained at the September 23, 2016 Annual and Special General Meeting.